 Art Direction, Graphic Design, Illustration, Typography, User Experience, Photography Edit, Front and Back-end Development, User Interface Design, Project Management, Hand drawing.

-Beyond the success the site received in the design community, it gave our client the boost they needed.
-The legend was reborn and became the talk of town for renowned music artists.
+Beyond success in the design community, the new site gave our client the boost they needed.
+The legend was reborn and the brand became the talk of town for renowned music artists around the world.